0bsnetwork/Documentation/0bsnetwork-user-guides/node-instalation/installing-the-zbs-node-and-prerequisites.md

 If it looks like this, it means your node is up, running and downloading latest blocks!
 Now there are few more steps before we end the setup.

-15. Open up your browser and type this into your search bar: **localhost:7431**
+15. Open up your web browser and type this into your search bar: **node1.testnet-0bsnetwork.com**

 ![](../../.gitbook/assets/swagger-1.png)